 Strategy 3: Question

 Questioning involves generating questions about the text to deepen understanding.
 Students learn to ask questions at different levels, from literal recall to inference and evaluation.
-Questioning techniques can be enhanced through modelling and practice.
+Questioning techniques can be enhanced through modelling and practise.

 Types of questions to teach: